uxdxdev/uxdxdev.github.io/content/blog/managing-engineering-teams/index.md

 bannerLink: 'https://unsplash.com/photos/G8rRItjrwkA'
 # see src/pages/index.js for default keywords
 keywords: leadership,micromanaging,trust
-excerpt: Micromanaging Your Remote Workers?
-Own It, Then Fix It.
+excerpt: Micromanaging your remote workers?
+Own it, then fix it.
 A summary of a report by Gartner published in 2022.
 ---

 Gartner published a [report in 2022 about remote work, micromanagment, and how to fix your approach](https://www.gartner.com/en/articles/micromanaging-your-remote-workers-own-it-then-fix-it?utm_medium=social&utm_source=linkedin&utm_campaign=SM_GB_YOY_GTR_SOC_SF1_SM-SWG&utm_content=&sf260479670=1).
 In this post I'm going to review the report, share my experiences, and provide a summary for myself for future reference.